itsToggle/plex_debrid/README.md

 - If you dont want to download a specific episode or season of a show, navigate to that show in the discovery feature and mark the episodes/seasons that you want to ignore as 'watched'.
 The watch status inside the discovery feature is not connected to the watch status inside your libraries.
 - When some content could repeatedly not be downloaded, it will be marked as 'watched' in the Discovery feature of the first specified user.
 This will cause the scraper to ignore the content, until its marked as 'unwatched' again.
 - You can explore and remove ignored content in the main menu.
+- You can connect the script to trakt.tv to get more accurate release dates and times for your content.
+You can also synchronize your trakt watchlist to your plex watchlist.
 - This script will automatically pick the best release that could be found.
 To change how the script picks the best release, check out the next section.
 - If you don't want the main menu to show when you start the script and run the download automation right away, you can define this in the 'UI Settings' section of the 'Settings' menu.
 - You can return to the main menu at any time.

 ## Sorting the scraped releases:

 The scrapers usually provide a whole bunch of releases.
-Adding them all to realdebrid would clutter your library and slow things down.
+Adding them all to your debrid services would clutter your library and slow things down.
 This is why this script automatically sorts the releases by completely customizable categories and picks the best one.

 The sorting is done by providing an unlimited number of sorting 'rules'.
 Rules can be added, edited, delted or moved.
 The first rule has the highest priority, the last one the lowest.